blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 You make a magically infused insult against a creature who can understand you.
 Target  must save or take 2d6 damage from the psychic strain.

 ## Brute
+Legends tell of those whose hearts filled with the fiery rage of the Maiden, and who became more beast than man.
+Seasoned adventurers know this to be true, and refer to this sort as brutes.
+Though the brutes may not know where their power comes from, they know full-well how to wield it.
+A brute is an excellent first line of defense for a party against blades and fangs alike.

 ### At level 1
 #### Skills
 - Greataxes